akshat448/F1_Race_Win_Predictor/README.md

 ## Conclusion

 In this project, we developed a predictive model to forecast Formula 1 race winners using logistic regression.
 We performed thorough data analysis, preprocessing, feature engineering, label encoding, and model evaluation.
 While logistic regression is a simple model, it provided reasonable results for this binary classification task.
-TensorFlow and random forest classifier provided perfect accuracies  Further improvements can be made by experimenting with more advanced machine learning algorithms and incorporating additional features.
+TensorFlow and random forest classifier provided perfect accuracies being more complicated models.
+Further improvements can be made by incorporating additional features.

 ## Future Work